xrapid-group/xrmold/index.md

 xRmold uses the same Olympus x40 objective for mold diagnostic as xRfiber: this phase contrast objective is also perfect for transmitted light microscopy.

 **Useful tip**: as we are working around some automated light source intensity setting, we have found it useful to use the phase ring to get the focus on the spores first, and then slide it out before starting the analysis.

 ### 4.2.
 Koehler illumination
 While there is a certain leeway ni operating xRfiber with a quite-not-perfect illumination of the microscope (note: not for chysotile samples!), this is not the case for xRmold, where the condenser must be perfectly aligned and spaced vertically with the slide.

-We recommend that the user familiarizes with Koehler illumination by using the excellent app “Koehler Tutor”, which can be downloaded from the App Store at this link: [https://apps.apple.com/fr/app/koehler-tutor/id1281328178?l=en] if it is not installed on your iPad already.
+We recommend that the user familiarizes with Koehler illumination by using the excellent app “Koehler Tutor”, which can be downloaded from the App Store at this [link][3] if it is not installed on your iPad already.
 ### 4.3.
 App installation
 The app is released via Diawi during the alpha/beta testing period, it will be available on the App Store afterwards.
 The user gets notified by email that a new version is available, with some release notes.
 The user also gets in his email and the iPad’s email the link to download the app.
 Once the link is tapped on the iPad or entered manually into Safari (the iPad’s web browser), a window offering to install the app is accessed.